-The objective of the sustainable investments that the financial product partially made was to invest in securities of issuers that provided solutions to environmental and social challenges, namely to at least one of the actionable themes: climate change mitigation, responsible use of natural resources, addressing basic needs, empowerment.
+The objective of the sustainable investments that the financial product partially made was to invest in securities of issuers that provide solutions to environmental and social challenges, namely to at least one of the actionable themes: climate change mitigation, responsible use of natural resources, addressing basic needs, empowerment.
 The assessment was conducted by the Investment Manager, based on quantitative ESG indicators and qualitative assessment of products, technologies, services or projects.
 The qualitative assessment considered research related to peer group and scientific studies.
-To qualify as sustainable investment, the issuer should have had a significant part of its activities related to these solutions, linked to at least one of the actionable themes.
-The Investment Manager required a minimum threshold of revenues or capital expenditure or operational expenditure or allocated funding of at least 20% (depending on the products, technologies, services or projects, an appropriate metric will be used; for example, for financial institutions, the Investment Manager would prefer "allocated funding", if relevant).
-If a security complied with this minimum requirement, the entire investment was considered a sustainable investment (provided that do no significant harm and, where applicable, good governance criteria are met, as described below).
-As an issuer could contribute to an environmental (climate change mitigation, responsible use of natural resources) and a social (addressing basic needs, empowerment) objective at the same time, an investment could be counted as sustainable investment with an environmental objective and sustainable investment with a social objective.
+To qualify as sustainable investment, the issuer had a significant part of its activities related to these solutions, linked to at least one of the actionable themes.
+The Investment Manager required a minimum threshold of revenues or capital expenditure or operational expenditure or allocated funding of at least 20% (depending on the products, technologies, services or projects, an appropriate metric was used; for example, for financial institutions, the Investment Manager would prefer "allocated funding", if relevant).
+If a security complied with this minimum requirement, the entire investment was considered a sustainable investment (provided that do no significant harm and, where applicable, good governance criteria were met, as described below), either with an environmental (climate change mitigation, responsible use of natural resources) or a social (addressing basic needs, empowerment) objective.

-How did the sustainable investments that the financial product partially made not cause significant harm to any environmental or social sustainable investment objective?
+How did the sustainable investments that the financial product partially made not cause significant i harm to any environmental or social sustainable investment objective?